-If you’ve been considering a Blue Cash card from American Express, you’ll be happy to learn that the cards just got even more appealing – thanks to an elevated welcome bonus for the Blue Cash Preferred® Card from American Express.
+If you’ve been considering a Blue Cash card from American Express, you’ll be happy to learn that the cards just got even more appealing – thanks to their elevated welcome bonuses.

 Which card is better?

-Along with a higher introductory bonus, the Blue Cash Preferred card offers a higher rewards rate than that of the Blue Cash Everyday card – which may make the Preferred card seem like the obvious choice.
+The Blue Cash Preferred card offers a higher rewards rate than that of the Blue Cash Everyday card, as well as a more flexible welcome bonus that doesn’t require you to spend in any one category or with a specific retailer.
+These two points alone may make the Preferred card seem like the obvious choice.

-But, since the Preferred card includes a $95 annual fee, you may be wondering: Is the Preferred card really the best value?
-Check out our side-by-side comparison below to see for yourself.
+But, since the Preferred card includes a $95 annual fee after the first year, you may be wondering: Is the Preferred card really the best value long term?

-Based on an average consumer’s spending on gas, groceries and department stores, we estimate that you can earn $554 in cash back on $15,900 spend with the Blue Cash Preferred card in the first year.
-This takes into account the annual fee, the $250 welcome bonus and cash back earned in all spending categories.
+Based on an average consumer’s spending on gas, groceries and department stores, we estimate that you can earn a total of $718 in cash back on $15,900 in spending with the Blue Cash Preferred card in the first year.
+This takes into account the waived annual fee, the $300 welcome bonus and cash back earned in all spending categories.

 Once you’ve completed the first year of card membership, the difference in value between the two cards is closer, but the Preferred card still wins.
-Without the benefit of the welcome bonuses, the Preferred card offers $406 in value on average, while the Everyday card only offers $310 – a difference of $96.
+Even without the benefit of its welcome bonus and with the annual fee back in the mix, the Preferred card offers $323 annual in value on average, while the Everyday card only offers $261 – a difference of $62.